SendOTP/SendOTPAndroid/README.md

 After successfully adding dependency Refer below sample

-Step 4. implement 'VerificationListener' and change APPLICATION_KEY in you activity
+Step 4.
+Register your Application at http://sendotp.msg91.com/ then implement 'VerificationListener'
-        Register and get Application Key from http://sendotp.msg91.com/
+        in your activity or fragment

 Step 5.
-On your button click (Requesting OTP) and get result in Initiate callback
+On your button click (Requesting OTP) (get result in Initiate callback)
 ```javascript
 Config config = SendOtpVerification.config().context(getApplicationContext())
         .build();